lmu-osc/Introduction-Simulations-in-R/repeat.md

 In your local exercice script:
 Replicate 1000 times the mean of 10 values drawn from a unifrom distribution between 0 and 10.
 Replicate 100 times the mean of 50 values drawn from a normal distribution of mean 10 and stndard deviation 5.
-Make a histogram of each of your results, are the distribution looking as expected?
+Make a histogram of each of your results, are the distributions looking as expected?

 ***